Purpose

 Reserve base

 The reserve requirements are imposed on the deposit liabilities of the commercial banks, referred to as the reserve base.
 The reserve base comprises transferable deposits, savings deposits, time deposits and other funds that the public has entrusted to the banks.
 Public refers to non-bank financial corporations, non-financial corporations and households.
-The reserve base is calculated on a contemporaneous basis, implying that the exact amount of required reserves of the banks is not known until the end of the reserve maintenance period.

 Holding of reserves